-Includes over 650 titles with particular emphasis on subject encyclopedias, dictionaries, atlases, and reference handbooks.
+Over 650 subject encyclopedias, dictionaries, atlases, and reference handbooks.
 Also included are over 1,000 short reference videos, nearly 300,000 high-resolution art images, and thousands of additional images across all subject areas.
-Plus a wide range of subject-specific titles covering everything from art to accountancy, science to Shakespeare and law to literature.

 Research and evidence-based applications in A-to-Z format.
 The focus is practical knowledge and skills for pre-service and in-service human service professionals, including substance abuse counselors and prevention specialists.

 Addressing social, medical, legal, and political issues related to substance use and addictive behavior.
 Includes historical and modern perspectives on drug, alcohol, and tobacco use in more than 30 countries and regions.

 Provides basic consumer health information about the abuse of illegal drugs and misuse of prescription and over-the-counter medications, along with facts about prevention, treatment, and recovery.
 Includes index, glossary of related terms and directory of resources.

 The Encyclopedia of Alcoholism and Alcohol Abuse examines the history of alcohol and alcoholism, providing detailed information about alcohol abuse and dependence.
 It explains the process by which alcohol dependence emerges, contributing factors, how to recognize alcohol dependence, what treatments are available, and the health impact if it is left untreated.